-Celebrating Over 70 Years of Service in Our Community
+Celebrating Nearly 100 Years of Service in Our Community

-For over 70 years, TRA-MINW, P.S., has been in the forefront of medical imaging technology and patient care in the greater Tacoma and Pierce County region.
+For nearly 100 years, TRA-MINW, P.S., has been in the forefront of medical imaging technology and patient care in the greater Tacoma, Pierce and Thurston County region.
 We are proud of our history and below are a few highlights from our archives.

 In 1897, Tacoma's first known x-ray was used to find a bullet lodged in a policeman's neck.
 The x-ray was a crude experiment involving physicians, an electrician, the head operator of the Western Union and a developer.
 Although the experiments were unsuccessful, it was by no means a failure, according to a report in the Tacoma Daily Register.
 Thankfully, diagnostic imaging in Tacoma has come a long way since this primitive x-ray.

 Raymond Mac Rae, MD, a pioneering radiologist in Pierce County, arrived in Tacoma following WWI.
 Joined by Dr. Elba McCarty and Dr. Charles Fischel, the three radiologists read (interpreted exam images) for Tacoma General Hospital, St. Joseph Medical Center, the Veteran's Hospital, Western Clinic and Bridge Clinic.

 Over the next couple of decades more radiologists made their way to Pierce County and eventually split into two radiology practices.
 Dr. MacRae, Dr. John Flynn and Dr. Frank Rigos formed what would later be called TRA, while Dr. Ken Gross and Dr. Steven Sanderson merged into what would later be known as MINW.
 The two practices read for Puget Sound Hospital, Allenmore Medical Center, the Doctor's Hospital, the Medical Arts Building, and other facilities throughout the area.
 They even read in Aberdeen, Washington and Ketchikan, Alaska.